koenderks/rcityviews/README.md

 ### Saving the image

-Finally, render times in `RStudio` can be very long for these type of plots.
-It is therefore recommended to directly save the images in a `500mm x 500mm` format.
+Finally, render times in `RStudio` can be very long for crowded images.
+It is therefore recommended to directly save the image in a `500mm x 500mm` format.
 The ideal way to do this is usually something like:

 ```r
 ggplot2::ggsave(filename = "Amsterdam.png", plot = p, height = 500, width = 500, units = "mm", dpi = 100)
 ```

 However, you can also do this instantly by providing a filename directly to the `cityview()` function.
-This way, the image is exported in an appropriate size and the function does not return a `ggplot2` object to save rendering time.
+To save rendering time, the image is exported in an appropriate size and the function does not return a `ggplot2` object.

 ```r
 cityview(name = "Amsterdam", border = "circle", filename = "Amsterdam.png")